Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 </style>

 # Overview
 One of the main features of Synapse is to act as a repository for scientific data.
-Access to all data in Synapse is controlled with the use of Sharing settings.
+Access to all data in Synapse is controlled with the use of [Sharing settings](/articles/access_controls).
 The Sharing setting is often the only required control on non-human subjects data whereas human subjects data requires additional controls.
-While Synapse provides physical storage for files (using Amazon's S3), not all data 'in' Synapse is stored on Synapse controlled S3 buckets.
+While Synapse provides physical storage for files (using Amazon's S3), not all data 'in' Synapse is stored on Synapse controlled locations.
 For example, data files can physically reside on a user owned S3 buckets, SFTP servers, or other type of file servers.
 Creating a custom storage location allows users ownership and control of their files, especially in cases where there is a large amount of data or cases where there are additional restrictions that need to be set on the data.

 ## Using SFTP